Lemon Trees 101: Types and How to Care for Them

 2. Eureka Lemon

-It's no wonder why theEureka Lemon Tree is the most popular selection amongst homeowners who grow their own citrus fruit.
-You'll easily grow bushels of lemons that aregreat for lemonade or for adding a sweet flavor to your meals.
+It's no wonder why the Eureka Lemon Tree is the most popular selection amongst homeowners who grow their own citrus fruit.
+You'll easily grow bushels of lemons that are great for lemonade or for adding a sweet flavor to your meals.

-Outdoors, select an area that gets just a bit of shade and maybe some shielding from harsh afternoon sun.
+To plant outdoors, place your lemon tree in a South-facing area that gets just a bit of shade and maybe some shielding from harsh afternoon sun.
 Other than that, Lemon Trees just need a regular watering schedule and a plan for fertilizing.

 Dig your hole just as deep and approximately twice as wide as the tree's root ball.

 After you've got everything ready, place your tree and loosen its roots just a bit.
-Then, back fill your hole with soil with 2 inches of compost, water well and place near a South-facing window or South-facing area in your landscape.
+Then, backfill your hole with soil with 2 inches of compost and water well.

 When the planting process is complete, you can also spread a 2 to 3-inch layer of mulch over the tree's root area to preserve moisture.
 Just ensure you keep the mulch away from the tree's bark.

-And a quick tip: Citrus leaves love humidity.
-IndoorLemon Trees will do best if misted daily, especially when you are running your heat during cooler months.
+FGT Tip: Citrus leaves love humidity.
+Indoor Lemon Trees will do best if misted daily, especially when you are running your heat during cooler months.
 You can also use a humidifier or fill your pot's saucer with rocks and add water; place your plant on the rocks, ensuring the bottom of the pot is above the water line, for best results.

 Prune as needed to maintain your Lemon Trees' shape.
 Clip any branches that are too long, and remove branches growing toward the trunk of the tree instead of away from it.
 This process maintains airflow between the branches and allows light to penetrate the center of the tree.

-FGT Tip: Sterilize your pruning tools with rubbing alcohol- this ensures a clean cut to keep your Lemon Trees healthy.
+FGT Tip: Sterilize your pruning tools with rubbing alcohol.
+This ensures a clean cut to keep your Lemon Trees healthy.

-Pest and Disease Solutions
+4. Pest and Disease Solutions

-Citrus canker, root rot and mites are the most common pests and diseases affecting Lemon Trees, but luckily, they're easy to treat...especially with organic, natural solutions.
+Citrus canker, root rot and mites are the most common pests and diseases affecting Lemon Trees, but luckily, they're easy to treat, especially with organic, natural solutions.
 And if you keep your Lemon Trees indoors, you simply need to monitor and clean the leaves.

-Now it's time for the best part: Harvesting!
+Now it's time for the best part: harvesting!
 Lemons are ready to pick when they're yellow or yellow-green on the outside.
 And most of our Lemon Trees are primed for harvest after only a couple of years, or sooner.